Configuration Tutorial

 The most obvious message based unit information is just talking during the session, but when designing a configuration also talk need

-consideration.
 For example, in a team with three players acting as fire brigade chiefs and three players acting as staff, talking can be restricted to the staff

 and leave the fire brigade chiefs with emailing as communication tool.